Texas says 10-win season not enough to be ‘back’ in Big 12

 “What coach did at Kansas State was nothing short of remarkable and I’m going to feed off that,” Klieman said.
 “We have a great culture because of what coach did.
 I know I’m not going to fill his shoes.
 I’m just trying to continue in his legacy, but doing it our own way.”

-Herman said he looks at Clemson coach Dabo Swinney, whose Tigers have won two of the last three national championships.
+Herman said he looks at Clemson coach Dabo Swinney, whose Tigers have won two of the past three national championships.
 It was in Swinney’s eighth season when the Tigers finally won a championship, in 2016, before beating Alabama again last season.
 The last national championship for Texas — the last for a Big 12 team — was the 2005 season, Mack Brown’s eighth in Austin, though the Longhorns did get to another title game in 2009.

 “I’m not saying we’re setting the bar for seven years, but what I’m saying is we want win championships, and we want to win them now,” Herman said.
 “But we were brought here to rebuild a program and that takes time.”